How to Network and Mingle at Events

 5. Risk rejection.

 Sometimes it happens.
 Some people just may not respond to your introduction.
 Don't take it personally-just move on.
-Continue to be outgoing and friendly and try again.
 Have a sincere interest in others and plan ahead: